-Yes, you can report the matter to the Dean of Students Office, Student Judicial Services Division (471-2841).
+Yes, you can report the matter to Student Conduct and Academic Integrity (471-2841).
 If the stalking behaviors are occurring on campus, they will investigate and may take formal disciplinary actions against the offender.

 Are there other forms of harassment of which I should be aware?

 Yes.
 Stalking or harassment can occur through unwanted email messages.
 This is becoming increasingly more common among the student population.
 If this is a concern, you should follow the reporting procedures discussed above.

 The law provides protection against threats and violence from another person with whom you have been in a long-term, intimate dating relationship.
 What distinguishes this from an assault case is that it is possible in this scenario to get a protective order.The penalty for a dating violence event has been increased to a third degree felony from a Class A misdemeanor.
 As each situation can vary greatly, you should consult an attorney regarding the details of your case before taking any action.